elkins2k/GA_Project1/readme.md

     {1:stack1, 2:stack2, 3:stack3} as my constant.
 This revelation eliminated
     over 60 lines of code for one function alone!
  - scope!! needing variables in other functions or reusing variables still in scope was a killer.
-Backtracking through the code to find out why a vlue had disappeared or had a value I wasn't expecting took some time.
+Backtracking through the code to find out why a value had disappeared or had a value I wasn't expecting took some time.
 I'm being more intentional naming my vars - especially in for loops - to avoid this issue and passing variables needed in other functions, or simply